tandelmanish6951/TripleTen-Projects/Sprint 4- Tableau/readme.md

 # Data Visualization with Tableau

 Welcome to my **Data Visualization with Tableau Project**, where I analyzed the **Superstore dataset** to uncover insights on profitability, advertising strategies, and product returns.
-All project tasks and visualizations were **answered and built in the Tableau workbook file: “Sprint 4 Project-twbx.zip.”**

 ---